 Watch our panel March 2022!!

 Sponsored by OSU Cascades DEI Lab – hosted by Pattiegonia (Wyn Wiley); panelists include Pınar Sinopoulos-Lloyd (they/them), Zavier Borja, Devin Fei-Fan Tau, Stacey Rice, and Leah Persichilli.
 Hear and discuss what is currently being done and what each of us as individuals, organizations, and community can do to continue increasing inclusivity in the outdoors.
-Come early for a mixer.
-Checkout our discussion last year– Tickets $20 – (Proof of COVID Vaccination Required AS REQUIRED BY OSU)
+Also, checkout our discussion in 2020!

 Hosted by Wyn Wiley (they/them) (aka Pattie Gonia) – Wyn moved to Central Oregon last year after first coming to Winter PrideFest 2020 and participating in our panel discussion.
 We are excited for them to lead this year with a discussion on ‘Inclusivity in the Outdoors’.
 Learn more about our mission with Wyn here:

 Pınar Sinopoulos-Lloyd (they/them) is an award-winning Indigenous multi-species futurist, Quechua gender technologist, wildlife tracker and trans eco-philosopher.
 They along with their spouse are the co-founders of Queer Nature, a transdisciplinary “organism” stewarding earth-based queer community through survival skills, multi-species kinship and rites of passage.
 Their relationship with transness, hybridity, neurodivergence, Indigeneity and belonging guided their work in developing Queer Ecopsychology through a decolonial and autistic lens.

 DEVIN FEI-FAN TAU (he/him)